 Issued at the Student Life Desk.
 Bring current class schedule and government issued photo ID.
 First ID is free, \$10.00 replacement charge if lost or stolen.
-Student ID pictures can be taken on the Health Sciences Campus in Arvada.
+Student ID pictures can be taken on the Arvada Campus.
 See the Front Desk.